marcusholl/OTAService/README.md

 **Parameters in ota-service.xml:**
 * htmlTemplatePath: The absolute path to your custom HTML template.
-* googleAnalyticsId: Your googleAnalyticsId (can also be used as ID for other analytics services).
+* analyticsId: Your analyticsId (e.g. Google Analytics, Piwik,...).

 **HTML Template**
 You can use the following properties in your HTML (Velocity) template: